-- 2.1.2.6 Materials used in the "A" and "B" class divisions, which according to the present Part shall have particular characteristics (be non-combustible, low flame-spread or not generating excessive quantities of smoke and toxic agents), shall comply with the requirements of FTP Code (refer to 1.6.3.1, 1.6.3.2 and 1.6.3.5). - 2.1.2.7 Continuous "B" class ceilings and linings with the relevant decks or bulkheads may be considered as fully or partially ensuring insulation and fire integrity of structures, as required by the respective fire integrity tables. - 2.1.2.8 "C" class divisions are the divisions made of approved non-combustible materials.
+- 2.1.2.6 Materials used in the "A" and "B" class divisions, which according to the present Part shall have particular characteristics (be non-combustible, low flame-spread or not generating excessive quantities of smoke and toxic agents), shall comply with the requirements of the FTP Code (refer to 1.6.3.1, 1.6.3.2 and 1.6.3.5). - 2.1.2.7 Continuous "B" class ceilings and linings with the relevant decks or bulkheads may be considered as fully or partially ensuring insulation and fire integrity of structures, as required by the respective fire integrity tables. - 2.1.2.8 "C" class divisions are the divisions made of approved non-combustible materials.
 They do not need meet any requirements relative to the passage of smoke and flame or the limiting of temperature rise.
-It is not required that gluing materials in these structures be non-combustible, however, these materials shall be low flame-spread. - 2.1.2.9 Divisions consisting of non-combustible core and combustible veneers may be accepted as "B" or "C" class divisions, provided that the non-combustible core is tested and complies with the requirements of 1.6.3.1, and the "B" class division is tested and complies with the requirements of 2.1.2.4, and the veneers, if applicable, are tested and comply with the requirements of 1.6.3.2 and 1.6.3.5. - 2.1.3 Closures of openings in fire-fighting divisions. - 2.1.3.1 Fire integrity of doors shall be equal to fire integrity of the divisions where they are installed, which is determined in accordance with FTP Code and applicable provisions of IMO circular MSC.1/Circ.1319 for large fire doors.
+It is not required that gluing materials in these structures be non-combustible, however, these materials shall be low flame-spread. - 2.1.2.9 Divisions consisting of non-combustible core and combustible veneers may be accepted as "B" or "C" class divisions, provided that the non-combustible core is tested and complies with the requirements of 1.6.3.1, and the "B" class division is tested and complies with the requirements of 2.1.2.4, and the veneers, if applicable, are tested and comply with the requirements of 1.6.3.2 and 1.6.3.5. - 2.1.3 Closures of openings in fire-fighting divisions. - 2.1.3.1 Fire integrity of doors shall be equal to fire integrity of the divisions where they are installed, which is determined in accordance with the FTP Code and applicable provisions of IMO circular MSC.1/Circ.1319 for large fire doors.
 Doors and doorframes in "A" class divisions shall be made of steel or other equivalent material.
 Doors in "B" class divisions shall be non-combustible. - 2.1.3.2 The doors designed in compliance with the requirements of 7.5.2 and 7.12, Part III "Equipment, Arrangements and Outfit" and fitted according to 7.12 of the above mentioned Part, and, in certain cases (e.g., for providing gastightness), if specially agreed with the Register, may be fitted in "A" class bulkheads.
-Watertight doors may be not insulated and they do not require fire tests if fitted below the bulkhead deck.
+As doors fitted in watertight bulkheads of cargo and passenger ships and subject to fire integrity and water tightness requirements, watertight doors may serve but not need to be fire-tested notwithstanding the fire integrity of the division in which they are fitted.